KillrVideo/killrvideo.github.io/src/site/docs/development/setup-docker-environment.md

 for example, some orchestration that happens as part of your project's initial build.
 Or it could be a separate script that a developer is told to run in your project's documentation.

-For example, in the [C# Implementation][killrvideo-csharp] we've included a `setup-docker.bat` file in the root of the project that runs the [killrvideo-docker-common][docker-common] Powershell script to create the `.env` file for the user and then runs a `docker-compose pull` to download all the Docker images.
-In the [Getting Started][getting-started-csharp] docs, we tell the user to run that `.bat` file, followed by running `docker-compose up -d` to start the environment before running the C\# code.
+For example, in the [Java Implementation][killrvideo-java] we've included a `setup-docker.sh` file in the root of the project that runs the [killrvideo-docker-common][docker-common] script to create the `.env` file for the user and then runs a `docker-compose pull` to download all the Docker images.
+In the [Getting Started][getting-started-java] docs, we tell the user to run that `.bat` file, followed by running `docker-compose up -d` to start the environment before running the Java code.

 [docker-common]: https://github.com/KillrVideo/killrvideo-docker-common